Aider logoAider

 Ideal use cases:

-• Anyone focused on coding workflows
+• Anyone focused on open source workflows

-• Anyone focused on open-source workflows
+• Anyone focused on pair programming workflows

 Try Aider